lansiz/eqpt/README.md

 This project provides many demo programs to show that the non-cooperative games always converges to Nash equilibrium no matter what initial strategy is given.
 The convergence path can be nicely visualized in the 2-D or 3-D graph.

+More math details is in [this paper](https://arxiv.org/abs/1908.09021).

 ## Requirements
 ***
 * Python 3
-* Python packages: numpy, matplotlib, nashpy(optional)
+* Python packages: numpy, matplotlib, scikit-learn, nashpy(optional)

 Note: Numpy with Openblas support will greatly improves performance.
 See this [link](https://stackoverflow.com/questions/27199822/numpy-dot-is-slow-yet-blas-and-lapack-are-installed-how-to-fix).